Camp Lejeune Water Contamination Lawsuit

 The law firm of Levin & Perconti is currently investigating claims on behalf of veterans and family members stationed at Marine Corps Base Camp Lejeune between 1953 and 1987.

-Thanks to a new congressional law, individuals diagnosed with cancers, birth defects, and other severe health consequences linked to the camp’s toxic drinking water will soon be able to sue the federal government for damages.
+Thanks to the new law signed by President Biden, individuals diagnosed with cancers, birth defects, and other severe health consequences linked to the camp’s toxic drinking water can now sue the federal government for damages.
 This guide will help you determine your eligibility to file under the law, how you can file, and what you can expect from the claims process.

-This legislation will be a significant victory for the estimated 750,000 military service members and their families exposed to toxic chemicals in the camp’s drinking water before the Marine Corps deactivated the wells in 1987.
+This legislation is a significant victory for the estimated 750,000 military service members and their families exposed to toxic chemicals in the camp’s drinking water before the Marine Corps deactivated the wells in 1987.

 What does the Camp Lejeune Justice Act mean for victims?